-- 1. Select File"Open Images. - 2.
-Navigate to the image that you want to use as a sample, then click OK. - Tip You can select all of the files in a folder by enabling the Select All Files option, or you can select multiple files by holding the <Ctrl> key while clicking file names.
+- 1. Click File"Open Images. - 2.
+Navigate to the image you want to classify and click Open. - Tip You can select all of the files in a folder by enabling the Select All Files option, or you can select multiple files by holding the <Ctrl> key while clicking file names.
 When you select an image from the list, the Preview Image window displays the image, file type, image size, and image type.
-If you select a collection of images, the Preview window displays all images in a sequence.
-To view the sequence at a different rate, adjust the slide to the right of the Preview Image window. - 3.
-If you open multiple images, use the navigation buttons to browse to a specific image.
+If you have selected a collection of images, the Preview window displays all images in a sequence.
+To view the sequence at a different rate, adjust the slide to the right of the Preview Image window. - Tip To browse the images you opened, use the navigation buttons. - 3.
+Draw an ROI around the sample you want to add. - 4.
+Use the Preprocessing, Engine Options, and Particle Classifier Options tabs to adjust the parameters. - 5.
+Select the appropriate label for the image you have trained from the Class Label drop-down menu.
+To add a new label, select Add New Label from the Correct Label drop-down menu.
+The Enter a new label dialog box opens.
+Type the label name and click OK.
+The new sample is automatically added to the group of trained samples. - 6.
+To add a sample with an already existing label, select the label from the list and click Add Sample to add the sample to the group of trained samples.